9ci/9ci.github.io/_company/privacy.md

 CONTACT US

-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at josh2@9ci.com or by mail using the details provided below:
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at connection@9ci.com or by mail using the details provided below:

-  1658 N Milwaukee Ave, suite 213, Chicago, IL, 60647, United States
+  8745 W Higgins Rd Suite 110, Chicago, IL 60631, United States